crossbario/cookiecutter-autobahn-python/README.md

 # cookiecutter-autobahn-python

-Cookiecutter project template for Autobahn Python.
+Cookiecutter project template for Autobahn Python, using Docker.

 Usage: